MirrorNetworking/Mirror/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

-This is an open source project and we love to receive contributions from our community — you!
+This is an open source project and we love to receive contributions from our commgodot — you!
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into the main project itself.

 If you haven't already, come find us in [Discord](https://discord.gg/N9QVxbM).
 We want you working on things you're excited about, and we can give you instant feedback.